We change the way people think about

 Here are some of our past and current relationships:

 Conact Team Leader Celia Jenkins for options on support and training

 Coaching, mentoring & counselling

 Coaching can be a challenging approach to understand.
-Many people have experienced 'coaching' when in fact it was mentoring or are interested in it don't really understand how it can help them.
+Many people have experienced 'coaching' that was in fact mentoring or are interested in it, but don't really understand how it can help them.
 It can easily be seen as a 'loose' approach when in fact it is robust, focused and highly effective.